 Dublee: The rummy term Dublee is used for 21 cards format and is a set of two cards of same suit and series.
 For example, you will have a Dublee on your hand if you have 8♣, 8♣.
 You cannot use a joker card to complete a Dublee but 2 printed jokers can form a valid Dublee.

 To get a complete list of top rummy terms, read a rummy wiki on our online platform.
-Also, join the website and start playing for unlimited fun and real cash.
+Also, watch our online how to play rummy videos to quickly start playing for unlimited fun and real cash.
+We’re sure after getting through all these rummy